-In the second of a special, two-part series, Marguerite Casey Foundation’s Equal Voice News talks with Black family farmers in Georgia to better understand life, work, the idea of community and U.S. history.
+In the second of a special, two-part series, Marguerite Casey Foundation’s Equal Voice talks with Black family farmers in Georgia to better understand life, work, the idea of community and U.S. history.

 When Tim Robinson II retired from a 30-year Army career in 2013, he moved home to the family farm in Baconton, Georgia.

 The land was defined as heirs’ property – an ambiguous and unprotected form of ownership that stems from land being passed down to family members in the absence of a will.
 Historically, land owned by Black families – many of them the descendants of freed slaves – often ended up as heirs’ property, a problem creating uncertainty for those who want to farm the land today.

 When Robinson was a child, the community of Baconton largely sustained itself.